-The PHN will commission service providers to deliver service navigation in the PHN region that will deliver:
+The PHN will commission service providers to deliver service navigation in the PHN region that will help ensure:

-• Consumers, families, and carers having a better understanding of the service options available across a range of service domains.
+• Consumers, families and carers have a better understanding of the service options available across a range of service domains.

-- Consumers having increased choice in accessing a broader range of relevant health and support services to achieve recovery goals and manage their conditions on a day-to-day basis in the community. - Support for consumers to access and engage with dedicated and specialised support services to meet their social needs, particularly access to safe and appropriate housing. - General Practitioners (GPs), program managers and service provider staff having a better understanding of services available in their regions to support the social, mental and physical health needs of with severe mental illness and promote effective multi-disciplinary care. - PHNs, Local Hospital Networks and Local Area Coordinators develop a joint understanding of psychosocial consumer referral pathways, available supports, service gaps and emerging issues.
-Where there is capacity, strategies are implemented to mitigate identified barriers to this objective. - Help for consumers, together with their families and carers, to access the supports needed to promote mental and physical health; and - Consumers being assisted with accessing stable, safe and appropriate housing, given the strong link between stable housing and positive mental health outcomes.
+- Consumers have increased choice in accessing a broader range of relevant health and support services to achieve recovery goals and manage their conditions on a day-to-day basis in the community. - Support for consumers to access and engage with dedicated and specialised support services to meet their social needs, particularly access to safe and appropriate housing. - General Practitioners (GPs), program managers and service provider staff have a better understanding of services available in their regions to support the social, mental and physical health needs of people with severe mental illness and promote effective multidisciplinary care. - PHNs, Local Hospital Networks and Local Area Coordinators develop a joint understanding of psychosocial consumer referral pathways, available supports, service gaps and emerging issues.
+Where there is capacity, strategies are implemented to mitigate identified barriers to this objective. - Appropriate support for consumers, together with their families and carers, to access the supports needed to promote mental and physical health; and - Consumers are assisted to access stable, safe and appropriate housing, given the strong link between stable housing and positive mental health outcomes.

 The service navigation activity will aim to improve integration of local health services, promote multi-disciplinary care, and make the health system more accessible to people with severe mental illness and associated psychosocial disorders.

 Providers will receive further Access Enabler funding as a package of Remote Loading funding, NDIS Testing Support funding, and Capacity Assessment funding to use according to local need.